MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ### Create a Shared Folder

 Shared folders expose a directory from the container host to the container.
 When a shared folder has been created any files placed in the shared folder will be available in the container.
 For more information on shared folder see Managing Container Data.

-Shared folders will be used here to copy the Nano Server IIS packages into the container.
+Shared folders will be used in this example to copy the Nano Server IIS packages into the container.

 Create a directory on the container host that will be shared with the container.